Roy Hartzell: Major Leagues

 Hartzell was 24 years old when he played his first game in the big leagues on April 17, 1906, with the St. Louis Browns.
 He played many positions including at second base, third base, shortstop, and in the outfield in each of his 11 seasons of baseball.

 Hartzell played in 1,290 games with a lifetime batting average of .252.
 His last MLB game was on July 25, 1916.
 He signed on to play for the 1917 Toledo Iron Men of the American Association.

 Accomplishments

 On July 12, 1911 when Hartzell was the cleanup hitter, he hit a 3-run double and another double in the same inning, then added a sacrifice fly and a grand slam, driving in a total of 8 runs.
 It was a Major League Baseball record until Jimmie Foxx hit 9 runs batted in during a game in 1933.

 Hartzell's 595 at-bats for the Browns led the American League in 1909, and his 91 RBI for New York in 1911 were the most by a player in the Yankees' first 13 years.

 Later years

-Hartzell died on November 6, 1961, in Golden, Colorado.
+After retiring from baseball, Hartzell became an assistant safety manager of the Midwest Refinery Company in Casper, Wyoming in 1921, where he also served as manager of the company baseball team.
+Standard Oil purchased the company and in 1929, transferred Hartzell to Chicago, Illinois, where he remained in the same position until 1946.
+Hartzell died of a heart attack on November 6, 1961 in Golden, Colorado.